The Maritime Museum of BC is run by a small staff with many dedicated volunteers, including those who serve on the Board of Directors.

 Jeffrey has been with the Maritime Museum since 2018, and is responsible for maintaining and reinstating intellectual order to the museum’s archives, and making these materials accessible to researchers.
 He enjoys hearing the stories within the archives, and the relationships they hold within research communities.

-As the Maritime Museum’s Programming Assistant, Emma assists with digital media, events and programming, as well as managing the museum’s social media.
+As the Public Engagement Intern, Anya assists with digital media, events and programming, and helps manage the museum’s social media.

 Born in England, Ann moved to Montreal in 1956 where she helped her husband run a busy service station.
 She studied art and earned her BFA and a graduate diploma in Art Education from Concordia University.